-How To Format Your Hard Disk Drive
+How To Format Your Hard Drive The Correct Way

 To format a drive (hard disk, floppy disk, flash drive, etc.) basically means to ready the chosen partition on the drive to be used by an operating system (Windows, Mac etc.) It deletes all of the data on the disk already (if there is any) and sets up a file system.
 For example the most common file system to support Windows is NTFS.
 For Mac its HFS.
 However FAT 32 or exFAT can be used and supports both operating systems.